Faculty Awards

 Faculty Excellence Awards

 As WLP grew and thrived, so too did this program in size, scope and impact.
-In 2018, recognizing the important role of our award in the progression of female faculty, Past Chair and Lifetime Member Kathleen Moore made a generous commitment to WLP to establish the Dr. Kathleen Moore Faculty Excellence Award endowment, providing six annual awards to female faculty members.
+In 2018, recognizing the important role of our award in the progression of USF faculty, Past Chair and Lifetime Member Kathleen Moore made a generous commitment to WLP to establish the Dr. Kathleen Moore Faculty Excellence Award endowment, providing six annual awards to faculty members.
 Through Moore’s leadership, the awards now recognize achievements in research, instructional excellence, and the mentoring and engagement of students.
-To date, our grant program has awarded 65 women more than $325,000 to further their research endeavors.
+To date, our grant program has awarded 71 faculty members more than $355,000 to further their research endeavors.

 Our Faculty Excellence Award Program recognizes faculty research excellence in six separate award categories, each receiving a $5,000 research grant: